Table of Contents

 Once you’re happy with the content and design of your pricing table, the next step is to link your pricing table CTA buttons to your subscription plans in Paid Member Subscriptions.

 To do this, open the settings for one of your Price Table widgets and go to the Footer settings in the Content tab.
+Here, find the Link section and click on the Dynamic Tags icon next to it:

-That’s it!
-Repeat the same steps for all of the other columns in your pricing table, making sure to link each column to the right plan.
+And that’s all there is to it.
+Now, simply repeat the same steps for all of the other columns in your pricing table, making sure to link each column to the right plan.

 5. Test Your Elementor Pricing Table

-If you want to give users the option to change their plans on the registration page, you can disable the Single Plan toggle in the Elementor settings when you link to the subscription plan.
+If you want to give users the option to change their plans on the registration page, you can disable the Single Plan toggle in the Elementor settings when you link to the subscription plan:

 When you disable this toggle, Paid Member Subscriptions will still pre-select the chosen plan on the registration page.
 However, users can manually change the plan if they desire.